You have a question? You didn't find the answer?

 Jérôme Saunier is responsible for the DORIS network at IGN.

-The transmitted frequencies of the 3rd DORIS beacon generation may be shifted with respect to the nominal DORIS frequencies to avoid jamming with other DORIS stations in the vicinity.
+The transmitted frequencies of the 3rd and 4th DORIS beacon generation may be shifted with respect to the nominal DORIS frequencies to avoid jamming with other DORIS stations in the vicinity.
 This function is only used when two channels are available on the DORIS instrument that is to say with SPOT5, JASON, ENVISAT and the soon CRYOSAT.
 See a detailed description and the history list of the stations using the shifted mode.

 About the 4-letter code